 If treatment is beneficial, at least 6 months of improved sleep pattern should elapse before attempting to withdraw treatment.
 The specialist will review the appropriateness of the melatonin at least every 12 months, possibly by initiating melatonin-free breaks.
 In those who require long term treatment, a melatonin-free break should be introduced at least annually to assess the continued need for treatment, unless the specialist considers this inappropriate.
 This could take place in the 2 weeks before annual review.
 When a break is planned, the specialist will have provided a written plan to the patient and/or the parent/carer, to include keeping a sleep diary which can be reviewed by the specialist to assess efficacy of the melatonin.
-A melatonin-free break should also be taken in those who stop responding to melatonin.
-If/when melatonin is restarted, consideration should be given to starting at the lowest dose of melatonin (usually 2 - 3 mg, depending on the formulation used) and titrating back up to the original dose only if indicated.
-Adaflex® is available in a variety of strengths that allows greater flexibility when titrating patients off melatonin or reducing down to the least effective dose.
+A melatonin-free break should also be taken in those who stop responding to melatonin (usually 2 - 3 mg, depending on the formulation used) and titrating back up to the original dose only if indicated.
+Adaflex[®] is available in a variety of strengths that allows greater flexibility when titrating patients off melatonin or reducing down to the least effective dose.
 The outcome of any melatonin-free breaks must be recorded in the patient's notes and communicated with the GP.